 If you are an owner of a large commercial or agricultural truck, you need to e-file an IRS 2290 Tax Return.
 This document allows you not only to pay your truck taxes, but also to report reasons why you may be exempt from this tax or in need of a refund.
 This is a brief overview of the IRS 2290 excise tax return and how to use it.

 The 2290 tax return is used to collect the Heavy Vehicle Use Tax (HVUT) from truck owners.
 The reasoning behind this tax is that large commercial vehicles create more wear and tear on the nation's highways, so the owners of these trucks should pay taxes in order to maintain the national transportation system.
 These taxes are used to repair and maintain roadways, bridges, and the like throughout the United States.

-If you own a truck weighing in excess of 55,000 pounds and drive it more than 5,000 miles per year (7,500 miles in the case of an agricultural vehicle), then you need to file form 2290.
-Additionally, if your vehicle changes weight classes during the course of the tax year, then you need to file a form 2290 to report this to the IRS.
+If you own a truck weighing in excess of 55,000 pounds and drive it more than 5,000 miles per year (7,500 miles in the case of an agricultural vehicle), then you need to file form 2290 electronically, if your vehicle changes weight classes during the course of the tax year, then you need to file a form 2290 to report to the IRS.

 How Do I File Form 2290?

 First, you must determine the taxable gross weight of your vehicle.
 This is done by adding the weight of your fully equipped vehicle, the weight of the empty trailer attached to your vehicle, and the weight of your truck's maximum load capacity.
 Additionally, you need to determine when this truck went into service.
 The tax year for form 2290 runs from July 2017 to June 2018, so you will use the standard tax rate tables for 2290 if your vehicle began service in July.
 If not, you will need to look at the prorated tax tables for partial years.